djalbat/reaction/README.md

     { React, ReactDOM } = reaction;
 ```

-Now just write your [JSX](https://facebook.github.io/react/docs/jsx-in-depth.html) and React code in the normal way, although bear in mind only  subset of React's functionality is supported.
+Now just write your [JSX](https://facebook.github.io/react/docs/jsx-in-depth.html) and React code in the normal way, although bear in mind that only a subset of React's functionality is supported.

 ## Compiling from source